peytontolbert/GCBMS/implementation_docs/llm_agent_implementation.md

 ### 6. ChatGPT
 **Description:**
-Interfaces with the Ollama API to leverage LLM functionalities for processing and generating natural language content.
+**Uses LLMs to process and generate natural language content, enabling advanced text generation capabilities within the system.** Interfaces with the Ollama API to leverage LLM functionalities for processing and generating natural language content.

 **Class: `ChatGPT`**

 **Methods:**
 - `generate(prompt: str) -> str`
-  - **Description:** Sends a prompt to the Ollama API and retrieves the generated response.
+  - **Description:** Sends a prompt to the Ollama API and retrieves the generated response using LLMs.
   - **Parameters:**
     - `prompt`: The input text to send to the LLM.
   - **Returns:** A string containing the generated text.

 - `robust_chat_with_ollama(system_prompt: str, user_prompt: str) -> Dict[str, Any]`
-  - **Description:** Engages in a robust conversation with Ollama, ensuring valid JSON responses.
+  - **Description:** Engages in a robust conversation with Ollama, ensuring valid JSON responses by utilizing LLMs.
   - **Parameters:**
     - `system_prompt`: The system-level prompt.
     - `user_prompt`: The user's input prompt.